vinhskv/CAP_UDML/designMPS/README.md

     Open JetBrains MPS and create a new project.
 Create new solution add import the following language modules: UDML.core, UDML.diagram, UDML.dcsl, UDML.agl, UDML.rbac, UDML.gui.

 **2. Domain Model Definition:**
     Use the Instructor to define metaconcepts for each concern DSL.
 Import the UDML.core language and set the **"Scope"** value to "Extend".
-You can also select an existing module (such as UDML.dcsl for structure, UDML.agl for behavior, or UDML.rbac for security, etc).
+You can also select an existing module (such as UDML.dcsl for structure).

 Define classes, attributes, relationships, and annotations according to your system requirements.
 Make sure to inherit from the concepts provided in UDML.core